-FIND THE EQUATION OF THE TANGENT AND NORMAL TO THE GIVEN CURVE
+FIND THE EQUATIONS OF THE TANGENT AND NORMAL TO THE GIVEN CURVE AT THE INDICATED POINT

 Tangent :